13 Top-Rated Ski Resorts in New Hampshire, 2023

 Address: Route 302, Bartlett, New Hampshire

-With panoramic views over New Hampshire's largest lake, Gunstock Mountain makes the most of its 1,400-foot vertical drop, with 55 trails and 90 percent snowmaking coverage.
-Despite its size, there's a friendly home-town feel to the mountain and its large-and historic-base lodge.
+With panoramic views over New Hampshire's largest lake, Gunstock Mountain makes the most of its 1,400-foot vertical drop, with 49 trails and 90 percent snowmaking coverage.

 Although its trails will challenge skiers of all skills, Gunstock is a particular favorite of families for its outstanding learning program and the separate slopes and lift where novice skiers can gain confidence before hitting a beginner-friendly trail from the top of the mountain.

-In the past two seasons, Gunstock has spent in excess of $1 million on improvements, adding more high-efficiency snowmaking equipment and groomers, enhancing the Terrain and Freestyle Park.
+In the past five seasons, Gunstock has spent in excess of $17 million on improvements, adding more high-efficiency snowmaking equipment and groomers.
+It has also widened and lengthened runs and has enhanced the Terrain and Freestyle Park.
+A new rental building and tuning shop have been completed for 2024/25 near the learning center, streamlining the rental process.

 Although there is no on-mountain lodging, The Summit Resort, six miles away in Laconia, has an indoor pool and family-sized rooms.